meilisearch/specifications/text/0029-indexing-ndjson.md

 ### V. Impact on documentation

-This feature should impact MeiliSearch users documentation by adding the possibility to use `ndjson` as a accepted format in the  Documents scope at [Add or replace documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents) and [Add or update documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-update-documents).
+This feature should impact MeiliSearch users documentation by adding the possibility to use `ndjson` as an accepted format in the  Documents scope at [Add or replace documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents) and [Add or update documents](https://docs.meilisearch.com/reference/api/documents.html#add-or-update-documents).

 We should also not only mention JSON format in `unsupported_media_type` section on the [errors page](https://docs.meilisearch.com/errors/#unsupported_media_type) and add `ndjson` format.